Sv443/BetterYTM/contributing.md

 <br>

-#### Procedure for specific tasks:
+### Procedure for specific tasks:
+Here are some well explained procedures for common tasks.
+If you need help with these, don't hesitate to reach out to me (see the top of this file).

 - Adding a new feature:
   1. Add your feature to the `FeatureConfig` type in [`src/types.ts`](./src/types.ts) (after choosing a fitting category for it)
   2. Add your feature and its properties to the `featInfo` object in [`src/features/index.ts`](./src/features/index.ts), under the correct category
   3. Create an async initialization function for your feature in the respective category's file inside the `src/features` folder
   4. Add the init function to the `onDomLoad` function in [`src/index.ts`](./src/index.ts), under the correct "domain guard condition" and category by following the format of the other features
 - Adding an asset (image, icon, stylesheet, translation file and misc. other files):
+  1. Check out [`assets/README.md`](./assets/README.md) for information on all asset formats
-  1. Add the asset to the `assets` folder in the root of the project, under the correct subfolder
+  2. Add the asset to the `assets` folder in the root of the project, under the correct subfolder
-  2. Add the asset to the [`assets/resources.json`](./assets/resources.json) file by following the format of the other entries.
+  3. Add the asset to the [`assets/resources.json`](./assets/resources.json) file by following the format of the other entries.
     If the path begins with a slash, it will start at the project root (where package.json is), otherwise it will start at the `assets` folder.
     The path string or all values in the object of each resource will be passed through the function `resolveResourceVal()` in [`src/tools/post-build.ts`](./src/tools/post-build.ts) to resolve placeholders like `$BRANCH`.
 View all replacements by looking up that function.
-  3. The asset will be immediately available in the userscript after the next build and the `@resource` directive will automatically point at the locally served asset or the GitHub CDN, depending on the build mode.
+  4. The asset will be immediately available in the userscript after the next build and the `@resource` directive will automatically point at the locally served asset or the GitHub CDN, depending on the build mode.
-  4. **When committing, make sure to commit the assets first, then rebuild the userscript and make a second commit.**
+  5. **When committing, make sure to commit the assets first, then rebuild the userscript and make a second commit.**
     This needs to be done because the build script at `src/tools/post-build.ts` will use the *previous* commit hash to create version-independent URLs for the assets.
 These will continue to work in the future, instead of pointing to an ever-changing branch where files could be moved, renamed or deleted at any time.
 - Adding a new site event:
   1. Add your event to the `SiteEventsMap` type in [`src/siteEvents.ts`](./src/siteEvents.ts)